awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 ## Step 3: Register maintenance window targets \(AWS CLI\)<a name="mw-walkthrough-cli-targets"></a>

 Use the following procedure to register a target with your maintenance window created in Step 2\.
-By registering a target, you specify which instances to update\.
+By registering a target, you specify which nodes to update\.

 **To register maintenance window targets \(AWS CLI\)**